- Diversity, Equity, and Inclusion

 Fellowships: Generally, our fellowship offers will be made to our very best applicants and for the most part last only one (1) year.
 Stipends for fellowships tend to be slightly higher for the first year only.
 Applicants who are awarded fellowships enter the program without any formal obligations such as teaching or research for a specific group.

 Diversity Fellowships: Computer Science offers several Diversity Fellowships and encourages our applicants to apply for them, if they qualify (US Citizens or Permanent Residents only).
-Included are a Colman Fellowship, a Sage Fellowship, and simply a Diversity Fellowship.
+Included are the Colman Fellowship and a Diversity Fellowship.
 Each of these funding opportunities is geared towards providing aid for applicants that meet the following criteria:

 - A history of overcoming disadvantage